kunwarVivek/appvin-latest/src/content/services/data-governance.md

 ### Data Security and Privacy

-We develop and implement robust data security and privacy controls to protect sensitive information and ensure compliance with regulations such as GDPR, CCPA, and industry-specific requirements.
+We develop and implement robust data security and privacy controls to protect sensitive information and ensure compliance with regulations such as <b>GDPR, CCPA, ROPA</b> and industry-specific requirements.
 Our approach includes access controls, encryption, data masking, and secure retention policies.

 ### Data Quality Management